2007 University of Michigan Poverty Research Grants

 The NPC is interested in all proposals focusing on the causes and consequences of poverty in the United States.
 Of special interest are proposals directed to these areas of research:

-- Marriage and Family Formation Among Low-Income Populations
+- Family Formation and Healthy Marriages Among Low-Income Populations

-There will be 2 opportunities for funding in 2005.
+There will be 2 opportunities to University of Michigan researchers for funding in 2006-2007.
 The deadlines are:

 Terms of funding

-The NPC will fund reasonable research expenses, including graduate student stipends and wages (but not tuition), data purchase, and supplies, to a maximum of $10,000.
-Grants will be made for the period January 1, 2006 to December 31, 2006 for proposals submitted by October 14 and for the period May 1, 2006 to April 30, 2007 for those submitted by March 15, 2006.
+The NPC will fund reasonable research expenses, including graduate student employment, data purchase, and supplies, to a maximum of $10,000.
+Grants will be made for the period January 1, 2007 to December 31, 2007 for proposals submitted from University of Michigan researchers by October 13 and for the period May 1, 2007 to April 30, 2008 for those submitted by March 15, 2007.

 Applications will be evaluated by senior scholars affiliated with the National Poverty Center.
 Proposals will be evaluated based upon several factors, including: